crowdlingo/course/src/speaking/memorising.md

 <vocab-list>
 - celebrate
   - behave as expected during of holidays or rites
+- negative
+  - a reply of denial
+- fashioned
+  - planned and made or fashioned artistically
+- unbelievably
+  - not easy to believe
+- depression
+  - a mental state characterized by a pessimistic sense of inadequacy and a despondent lack of activity
 - Fortunately
   - by good fortune
-- important
-  - of great significance or value
-- physical
-  - involving the body as distinguished from the mind or spirit
-- traditional
-  - consisting of or derived from tradition
-- depression
-  - a mental state characterized by a pessimistic sense of inadequacy and a despondent lack of activity
-- unbelievably
-  - not easy to believe
-- fashioned
-  - planned and made or fashioned artistically

 <!-- blank -->